csdavidson/dnd5e_tactician_class/Tactician.md

 **Charge!**
 You raise the fury in your allies and exhort them to charge the enemy!
 Affected creatures gain the benefits of the Charger feat for until the beginning of your next turn or until they make an attack enabled by the feat.

+**Press the attack!**
+You urge your allies to focus their efforts and strike true against their targets.
+Until the end of your next turn, affected creatures get a bonus to attack rolls equal to your Proficiency Bonus.

 **Hold fast!**
 You demand that your allies cling to their purpose or will to survive and remain focused on the task at hand.
 For the next minute, affected creatures get a bonus to saving throws made to resist becoming **frightened**, or made to recover from being **frightened**.